Lake Barcroft, Virginia: Geography

 Lake Barcroft is located in eastern Fairfax County at 38°51′5″N 77°9′20″W (38.851412, −77.155654).
 It is bordered to the northeast by Seven Corners, to the east by Bailey's Crossroads, to the south by Lincolnia, to the southwest by Annandale, and to the northwest by West Falls Church.
 Downtown Washington, D.C. is 9 mi to the northeast.
 The CDP border follows Sleepy Hollow Road to the west, Leesburg Pike to the north, various roads along its border with Bailey's Crossroads to the east, and Columbia Pike to the south.

 According to the United States Census Bureau, the Lake Barcroft CDP has a total area of 6.9 sqkm, of which 6.3 sqkm is land and 0.6 sqkm, or 8.34%, is water.

-The local high school is Justice.
+The local high school is Justice High School.

-The boundaries of the Lake Barcroft CDP are somewhat more expansive than those of the LBA, as the former includes several apartment buildings, condominiums, and businesses along the streets that form the border, while the latter includes exclusively single family homes.
+The boundaries of the Lake Barcroft CDP are somewhat more expansive than those of the LBA.
+The former includes several apartment buildings, condominiums, and businesses along the streets that form the border.
+The latter includes exclusively single family homes.